MaudeDavidLab/CGRB-Tutorial-/installing_software_local.md

 ### Use Python
 ###PC USERS
-Note: we are going to connect to our mapped file on the CGRB.
-*You will be using basic terminal commands.
+Note: we are going to connect to our mapped file on the CGRB *You will be using basic terminal commands.
 If you are not familiar with terminal, go to *SONICA'S PDF* for more instructions.*
 1. Go to the start menu, and open Anaconda Prompt.
 A terminal will open up.
 2. Navigate to the folder for you project using cd.
 If you don't have a project folder yet, make one using mkdir